dougbrion/3d-printing-guide/material-guide.md

 - Bed Temperature: 45-60 °C

 ## ABS <a name = "abs"></a>
+Acrylonitrile Butadiene Styrene, known as ABS for short, is a very popular 3D printing material due to its low-cost and good mechanical properties.
+It is a very tough and impact resistant material enabling durable 3D printed parts which can withstand high usage and wear.
+With a high glass transition temperature ABS can handle higher temperatures than many other printable materials before it begins to deform.
+When printing with this material ensure there is sufficient ventilation as the material has a slight odour and can be harmful.
+Additionally, ABS contracts a lot as it cools down, so a heated bed is required if not a heated chamber to ensure minimal warping and shrinkage.

 - Extruder Temperature: 220-250 °C
 - Bed Temperature: 90-110 °C
+- Glass Transition Temperature: 105 °C

 ## PETG <a name = "petg"></a>
 - Extruder Temperature: 230-250 °C